paneq/active_reload/README.md

 and take as much time as it takes without this gem but subsequent request will be faster until next changes due to lack of code reloading.

+## It works for you so you want to thank?
+There are many options:

+ * Meet me at wroc_love.rb conference : http://wrocloverb.com/ and buy me a beer.
+ * Tweet about the gem
+ * Tell you friends to try it
+ * Donate

 ## Y U NO BELIEVE ?

 Watch these videos for comparison: